Ebony Jewelwing

 Calopteryx maculata

-With its shimmering metallic body and velvet-black wings, the Ebony Jewelwing is the living gemstone of the forest stream.
-This striking damselfly brings a touch of tropical brilliance to backyard waterways across North America.
+With its shimmering emerald body and velvet-black wings, the Ebony Jewelwing is a living gem of the woodland stream.
+This enchanting damselfly brings a touch of tropical brilliance to your backyard through its graceful, butterfly-like flight.

 Quick Identification